Privacy Policy

 Due to the nature of the services we provide, we are unable to accommodate anonymity or the use of a pseudonym beyond initial, general enquiries about the organisation.

-Who the policy applies to
+Who the Privacy Policy applies to?

 How do we collect personal information?